Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Cobblestones galore, the area is stuffed with eateries and shops (and excellent ice cream sellers) but on a hot summer day, it can feel like you've been pressed into a steamer.
 That's when the ice cream comes in handy.

-In the evening, things cool off, and during the off season, the area is a delight, with the occasional Lyon tourist or three and a lively eating scene.
+In the evening, things cool off in Old Town Lyon, and during the off season, the area is a delight, with the occasional Lyon tourist or three and a lively eating scene.

-A wonderful respite from the summer heat can be found in the 12th-century Cathédrale Saint-Jean, whose largely sober interior is set off by a whimsical astronomical clock which used to strike the hour several times a day (it was vandalized in 2013 and is now surrounded by scaffolding for repairs).
+A wonderful respite from the summer heat can be found in the 12th-century Cathédrale Saint-Jean, whose largely sober interior is set off by a whimsical astronomical clock which used to strike the hour several times a day (it was vandalized in 2013 and as of this writing was surrounded by scaffolding for repairs).

 Originally they were built to make it easier to carry water uphill from the riverside but were also used to keep bolts of silk dry as silk workers clambered down Croix-Rousse hill with them.
 Even more recently, Resistance fighters used them to hide from the Gestapo.